-College can be so expensive it's shocking.
-Tuition and fees at four-year nonprofit private institutions averaged a staggering $34,740 during the 2017-2018 academic year, according to the College Board.
+Going to college can be so expensive it's shocking.
+During the 2018-2019 academic year, the published tuition and fees at four-year nonprofit private institutions have averaged a staggering $35,830, according to the College Board.

 But several schools offer a good education and the promise that you won't find yourself sandbagged with oppressive debt after graduation.
 In fact, they promise every student a free ride.

 Dig deep enough through your higher education choices and you'll find these 14 tuition-free gems.